sulaimansadiq/TinyOps/README.md

 ## Model Deployment

+We ported the TinyOps inference framework and derived models for ARM Cortex M4 and M7 based MCU devices below which were supplemented with 8MB of SDRAM and NORFlash as below.

+STM32F412 (Cortex-M4, 256kB SRAM/1MB Flash)
+STM32F746 (Cortex-M7, 320kB SRAM/1MB Flash)

+The project directories for either MCU can be found in `STM32469I_DISCO_PO_TFLM/` and `STM32F746NG_DISCO_MINIMAL_CMSIS/` which can be imported into STM32CubeIDE (>v1.6.1).

-The quantised models can be deployed with the TinyOps inference framework by converting the *.tflite files to C arrays which are copied into the project directory.
-Please refer to `STM32F746NG_DISCO_MINIMAL_CMSIS/Core/Src/tensorflow/lite/micro/examples/hello_world/Validated_Models/ImgNet_Models/mbv3-w1.00-r160_int8_1.cc`
+Quantised TfLite models can be deployed with the TinyOps inference framework by converting the *.tflite files to (C arrays)[https://www.tensorflow.org/lite/microcontrollers/build_convert] which are copied into the project directory.
+Please refer to `STM32F746NG_DISCO_MINIMAL_CMSIS/Core/Src/tensorflow/lite/micro/examples/hello_world/Validated_Models/ImgNet_Models/mbv3-w1.00-r160_int8_1.cc` for model naming convention to be used.